Fourth Chand cabinet

 The fourth Chand cabinet was formed on 11 October 2002 after Lokendra Bahadur Chand was appointed as prime minister by King Gyanendra, The cabinet only had representatives from two political parties of the dissolved House of Representatives.
 The cabinet was expanded on 18 November 2002.
-The cabinet was reshuffled in 11 April 2003.
+The cabinet was reshuffled on 11 April 2003.

 The cabinet was dissolved on 4 June 1993 after Chand resigned 5 days prior and was replaced by Surya Bahadur Thapa.